pavoltravnik/maxims-of-law/maxims-of-law.md

 Facultas probationum non est angustanda.
 The faculty or right of offering proof is not to be narrowed.
 4 Co.
 Inst.
 279.

 Falsa demonstratio non nocet.
 A false or mistaken description does not vitiate.
 6T.
 R. 676; see 2 Story's Rep. 291; 1 Greenl.
-Ev.
-301.
+Ev. § 301.

 Falsa ortho graphia, sive falsa grammatica, non vitiat concessionem.
 False spelling or false grammar do not vitiate a grant.
 9 Co.
 48; Sheph.
 To.
 55.

 Falsus in uno, falsus in omnibus.
 False in one thing, false in everything.
 1 Sumn.
 356.

-Fiat justitia ruat caelum.
-Let justice be done, though the heavens hsould fall.
+Fiat justitia ruat coelum.
+Let justice be done, though the heavens should fall.

 Felonia implicatur in quolibet proditione.
-Felony is included orimplied in every treason.
+Felony is included or implied in every treason.
 3 Co.
 Inst.
 15.

 Festinatio justitiae est noverca infortunii.
 The hurrying of justice is the stepmother of misfortune.
 Hob.
 97.

 Fiat prout, fieri consuerit, nil temere novandum.
 Let it be done as formerly, let nothing be done rashly.
 Jenk.
 Cent.
 116.

 Fictio est contra veritatem, sed pro veritate habetur.
-Fiction is aginst the truth, but it is to have truth.
+Fiction is against the truth, but it is to have truth.

 Finis rei attendendus est. The end of a thing is to be attended to.
 3 Co.
 Inst.
 51.